struckbylightning/Notepad/_posts/2018-07-13-smart-cut-to-salesforce-knowledge-plural-sight-play-by-play-series-way-to-get-3months-free-pluralsight-subscription.md

 ---
 ## Smartest way to gain knowledge is to learn via experience (not just yours, but also of others).

-I vividly remember having fun learning Salesforce by watching ChrisBarry\`s DEV 401/501 courses 6 years back, since then none of the salesforce educational video series have impressed me enough.
+I vividly remember having fun learning Salesforce by watching Chris Barry\`s DEV 401/501 courses 6 years back, since then none of the salesforce educational video series have impressed me enough.

 Untill now when I came accross [Salesforce Play by Play series on Pluralsight by Don Robbins](https://app.pluralsight.com/library/search?i=1&m_Sort=relevance&q=play+by+play&q1=course&q2=salesforce&x1=categories&x2=tools), which got me immediately hooked as you get a chance to gain first hand knowledge from the folks who have BEEN there, DONE that.